-Menu item Description Content structure The "Content structure" tab will bring the user to the top of the content tree.
-This tree can be used to create a tree-structure representation of the content that should be on the public site.
-If enabled, the left menu (3) will display an interactive tree containing the nodes that belong to the content tree.
+Menu item Description Dashboard The "Dashboard" tab brings the user to his/ her personal area.
+This area gives access to miscellaneous elements and interfaces that belong to the user who is currently logged in.
+Content structure The "Content structure" tab will bring the user to the top of the content tree.
+This tree can be used to create a tree-structure repre- sentation of the content that should be on the public site.
+If enabled, the left menu (3) will display an interactive tree contain- ing the nodes that belong to the content tree.
 The main area (4) will display information about the top level node itself along with a list of the nodes that are directly below it.
-Media library The "Media library" tab will bring the user to Media instaty the top node of the media tree.
+Media library The "Media library" tab will bring the user to the top node of the media tree.
 This tree can be used to store data that is frequently used by other nodes.
 It is typically used to store images, animations and documents that are related to nodes located in the content tree.
-If enabled, the left menu (3) will display an interactive tree containing the nodes that be- long to the media tree.
+If enabled, the left menu (3) will display an interactive tree containing the nodes that belong to the media tree.
 The main area will display information about the top level node itself along with a list of the nodes that are directly below it.
-User accounts The "User accounts" tab will bring the user oser decounts to the top of the user tree.
+User accounts The "User accounts" tab will bring the user to the top of the user tree.
 The purpose of this tree is to store users and user groups in a structured way.
 If enabled, the left menu (3) will display an interactive tree containing the nodes that belong to the user tree.
-The main area will display information about the top level node itself along with a list of the YAY 1 1 nodes that are directly below it.
-Webshop The "Webshop" tab brings the user to a dedi- cated area that makes it possible to view and modify information that is related to the builtto miscellaneous elements and interfaces that belong to the user who is currently logged in.
+The main area will display information about the top level node itself along with a list of the nodes that are directly below it.
+Webshop The "Webshop" tab brings the user to a dedicated area that makes it possible to view and modify information that is related to the built-in e-commerce engine.
+This section should only be used if the solution is set up to host a webshop.
+Design The "Design" tab brings the user to a dedicated area that makes it possible to view and modify design related issues.
+Setup The "Setup" tab brings the user to the main configuration area.
+This area is for advanced users.
+In other words, regular users / content authors should not tamper with this part of the system.